CiscoDevNet/webex-card-sample/README.md

         - Be sure to save the file

-    2. Run the sample by pressing **F5**, or by opening the Debugging panel and clicking the green 'Launch' arrow
+    2. Run the sample by pressing **F5**, or by opening the Debug panel and clicking the green 'Launch' arrow

 - In your favorite Webex Teams client, add the new bot to a test space/room - it should automatically post a strategy when added.
 Sending any message to the bot (remember to @mention the bot if in a group space) will trigger it to send a new strategy